Fahleh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 7: A function that prints the sum of the two diagonals of a square matrix of integers.

 Task 8: A function that sets the value of a pointer to a char.

+Task 9: A file that contains the password for the crackme2 executable.